-Have you ever tossed and turned in a strange hotel bed, your body exhausted from a day of exploring but your mind refusing to switch off?
+Have you ever tossed and turned in a strange hotel bed, your body exhausted from a long day, but your mind refusing to switch off?
 This frustrating experience is common for travelers, but a powerful, natural remedy exists that can help you get the restorative rest you need: exercise.
 The link between physical activity and high-quality sleep is well-established, and understanding it can transform how you feel, both at home and on the road.

 Regular exercise does more than just build muscle and improve cardiovascular health.
 It directly impacts your sleep cycles, body temperature, and stress levels, all of which are crucial for a good night's rest.
-For travelers, leveraging this connection can mean the difference between a groggy, jet-lagged trip and a vibrant, energy-filled adventure.
+For travelers, making the most of this connection can mean the difference between a groggy, jet-lagged trip and a vibrant, energy-filled adventure.
 Let's explore how a bit of movement can lead to much better sleep.

 How Exercise Primes Your Body for Sleep